Statue of Francis W. Eppes

-The statue is the starting point for Florida State University's Legacy Walk, a campus improvement project that begun in 1989.
-The Legacy Walk is a completed project that goes through the entire campus, reflecting on the school's history and major successes of its first 150 years.
+The statue was the starting point for Florida State University's Legacy Walk, a campus improvement project that began in 1989.
 The Legacy Walk includes multiple bronze statues around campus, reflecting the history and pride of the school's students and alumni.
 The Eppes statue's symbolism dates back to the original formation of the school as a Seminary, remembering Eppes' role as one of the prominent founders of the school to support a higher education in Tallahassee.
-It currently sits to the right of Westcott Fountain when walking towards the University from College Avenue.
-Its location at the official entrance of the school makes it one of the most significant Jones statue on campus.
+The statue was removed from the Legacy Walk in 2018, and permanently removed from campus display in 2020 due to Eppes' history as a slave owner and Confederate supporter.

 History

 Francis W. Eppes was the grandson of Thomas Jefferson.
 Jefferson's influence on Eppes was very apparent throughout his life, but no more evident than in Eppes' perseverance to establish an institution in Tallahassee of higher education.
 Eppes was among the group of men in 1836 who petitioned to Congress for the organization of an institution nearby.
 The plea failed but Eppes was determined and later appealed to the Florida Legislature.
 The Legislature passed an act in 1851 that commissioned two institutions in the state.

 Eppes, as the intendent of Tallahassee, introduced a proposal to the Legislature in 1856 that aimed to establish one of the two institutions in Tallahassee.
 Through offering a building, thousands of dollars, and annual endowments to the school, Eppes was able to convince Legislature to pass the act.
 It was approved in 1857, thus marking the founding of the forebear of Florida State University.

 Francis Eppes was appointed to the Board of Education where he served for eleven years, eight of which he was the president of.
 The board was in charge of managing the property, regulating finances, appointing teachers, determining their salaries, and establishing their duties.

 Eppes' constant effort in creating this academy is what led to the expansion of a great institution, the Florida State University.
 For that reason, in January 2002, the Eppes statue was unveiled on Florida State's campus, nearly 150 years after the founding of the University.

 On the plaque next to the monument, Francis W. Eppes is declared as the founder of Florida State University.